qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - very slow to open
 - nice but slow
 - very slow
-- emails are very slow to show would not tbsp
+- emails are very slow to show. would not recommend
 - slow to update mail
 - its work really slow to get emails in a get a
 - slow
 - good but too slow
 - very slow
 - too slow
-- very slow and does not update the emails on tbsp
+- very slow and does not update the emails on unless i open app
+- no good
+- not good
+- no good app
+- its not uses
+- good but not perfect
+- app sucks
+- this app sucks
+- this sucks how do i reply there is no such function
+- it sucks
+- this update sucks
+- i think its not what i'm looking for and it sucks
+- your new app sucks i mean really sucks
+- this sucks
+- this double screen sucks sucks sucks stop fucking stuff up leave my email alone
+- system sucks
+- its sucks
+- the app sucks presently because you cannot send it any emails
+- app stopped working it sucks
+- this app really sucks
+- sucks
+- will not open at all sucks
+- this system sucks
+- mail box sucks

 ## intent:no_content
 - list shows some blank emails
 - blank emails again
-- still is blank in the tbsp
 - some emails are showing up as blank
 - example email that shows up blank
 - when opening a new email from a notification the app shows up blank